 4. Your goals must be flexible.

-A flexible plan keeps you from feeling suffocated and allows you to take advantage of genuine opportunities that walk in your future door.
+A flexible plan keeps you from feeling suffocated and will allow you to take advantage of the genuine opportunities that walk through your future door.

 6. Your goals must be in alignment with your values.

-Pay attention to your intuition, your gut.
+Pay attention to your intuition, your gut instinct.
 When you set a goal that contradicts your values, something inside of you will twinge.
 Notice that, and revise your goals accordingly.

 7. Your goals must be well-balanced.

-Make sure you include areas that allow time to relax, have fun and enjoy people in your closest circle.
+Make sure you include goals that allow and encourage time to relax, have fun and enjoy spending time with the people in your closest circle.

 8. Your goals must be realistic.

 Be expansive but don’t be ridiculous.
 If you’re 4 feet tall, you will probably never play in the NBA.
-Also be sure to allow yourself time to get there.
+Also, be sure to allow yourself time to reach your goals.